-Papers produced during Summer 2020, Fall 2020, or Spring 2021 for an SSU course are eligible.
+Papers produced during Summer 2021, Fall 2021, or Spring 2022 for an SSU course are eligible.
 (You may submit the same paper concurrently for a Deans’ Award.)
 You must present your paper at Celebration of Scholarship to be considered.
 If this is for a group project, each researcher must apply individually.

 How to Apply

 A complete application consisting of 3 parts should be submitted to firstname.lastname@example.org:

 - Submit a research process essay: a 500 word (or more) essay describing your research process and use of library tools.
 Please see details for essay requirements below.